 When you have allowed your paint brushes to harden with paint on them, you can easily soften them by placing them in hot vinegar until paint loosens and the wash them in hot soapy water.

-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Hardened paint brushes can often be made as good as new by simmering them in boiling vinegar for a few minutes, then washing them in soapy water.

+Here is the absolute best paint brush cleaner recipe known to man.
 I take a sherbet-sized plastic container filled 2/3 with water and I add 2-3 drops dishwashing liquid.

 After cleaning your paintbrush, wrap the bristles tightly in a dry paper towel folded in half.
 The towel will get damp so you can shape the bristles in their original shape.

 Vegetable oil cleans paint brushes and keeps them soft and pliable.

 Don't mess around with cleaning brushes and paint tools inside your home.
 Take them directly outside, being careful not to drip inside the house, and clean them on your lawn with a hose.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How do I safely rinse brushes with oil paint.
 I used to love painting with oil paint, and still have my brushes, paints, palette, etc. I would like to start up again, but I am not willing to use mineral spirits (highly flammable and bad fumes) to rinse/clean my brushes.
 I also do not want to use bar soap on the brushes, letting oil paint go down the sink, without knowing what I am doing.